gSchool/angular-11-curriculum/02-project-1/00-overview.md

 ### !callout-success
 # Learning Objectives
 By the end of this lesson, trainees will be able to:
+- Create repositories in Gitlab
+- Upload source code into repositories
 - Describe the CI / CD pipelines process in general
 - Push a new or example app to Gitlab
 - Create a .gitlab-ci.yml file for GitLab with build, test, and deploy segments